dietmap/yaak/README.md

 ### Running YAAK locally

-YAAK is a [Spring Boot](https://github.com/spring-projects/spring-boot) application written in [Kotlin](https://github.com/kotlin) and built using [Gradle](https://github.com/gradle).
+YAAK is a [Spring Boot](https://spring.io/projects/spring-boot) application written in [Kotlin](https://kotlinlang.org/) and built using [Gradle](https://gradle.org/).
-You can build a jar file and then run on your local machine as follows:
+You can build a jar file and then run it on your local machine as follows:

 ```bash
 $ git clone https://github.com/dietmap/yaak.git